 How are Gyms ordered?
 Which Pokémon sits on top?

 There isn't a real "top" on Gyms anymore.
-Pokémon all just gather around on the arena floor.
-When attack a Gym, though, it's first in, first to defend.
+(Though the last Pokémon added will be the one animated on top of the Gym in the map view.)
+Inside the Gym, bokémon all just gather around on the arena floor.
+When you attack a Gym, though, it's first in, first to defend.

-Is there still a Defenders Bonus?
-Do you still get coins for defending a Gym?
+How do you get coins for defending a Gym?